AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 But at least you will be happy that you have fulfilled your goal, and overcame this way by your own.
 In conclusion, I want to believe in yourself and prove to everyone that you don't need a degree in order to be the best.

+11. My thoughts about the world.
+Practice and theories.